Paw Paw, Illinois: History

 Though settlement in present-day Paw Paw began during the 1830s, by 1847 there were probably no more than 50 people in the village.
 The name Paw Paw was derived from a nearby grove of Pawpaw trees on the edge of a 2000 acre forest.
 American general Winfield Scott is credited with being the first person of European ancestry to discover the area.
 The area that Paw Paw is located in was home to more than one stand of Paw Paw trees, thus more than one settlement took the name Paw Paw.
 To avoid confusion the townspeople renamed the village Wyoming Township.
 The new name came from the Wyoming Valley in Pennsylvania, where many of Paw Paw's earliest settlers originated.
 The Wyoming Valley was the scene of a massacre during the American Revolution in which over 300 American settlers were killed by Native Americans allied with the British.
 Many of Paw Paw's early settlers shared surnames with those who are listed as having been involved in the fighting and massacre.

 In 1850, Wyoming Township experienced a growth spurt despite being passed over for the coveted railroad link, by this time there were several businesses and a school.
 By 1878, the village finally got a railroad connection, was home to two newspapers, three churches and was christened, officially, as Paw Paw.
 The village was officially established in 1882 and is celebrating its 125th anniversary in 2007.

+In June 1890 a cyclone destroyed much of Paw Paw, including a schoolhouse.
+Fourteen people were killed, including 7 in the school.

 In 2005, the village received some U.S. federal government attention.
 On May 22 of that year, a local Queen Anne style house, the Stephen Wright House was listed in the U.S. National Register of Historic Places, it is the only property with that designation in Paw Paw.
 The same year the village was the recipient of a US$192,000 United States Environmental Protection Agency earmark to construct an elevated water tower.